phassan/S3QLRDF/README.md

-# S3QL (SPARQL to Spark SQL)
+# S3QLRDF (SPARQL to Spark SQL for RDF)
-S3QL is a distributed Hadoop-based SPARQL query processor for large-scale RDF data implemented on top of Spark.
+S3QLRDF is a distributed Hadoop-based SPARQL query processor for large-scale RDF data implemented on top of Spark.
 It uses the relational interface of Spark (Spark SQL) for query execution by compiling SPARQL to SQL and comes with a new partitioning schema for RDF called PTP (Property Table Partitioning) that is a modified and extended version of the well-known Property Table schema introduced by Wilkinson et al.

 # Requirements
 -	[Apache Hadoop](https://hadoop.apache.org/)